emaphp/eMapper/README.md

 ```php
 $profile->getUser();
 ```
 will return a NULL value.
 The *save* method also expects a depth parameter (default to 1) that we can manipulate to define if related data must be updated along with the entity.
-To simplify, if the related data is not updated we can use the *depth* method to optimize the amount of data to obtain.
+This means that if the related data is not updated we can use the *depth* method to optimize the amount of data to obtain.
 Then, we can store the modified entity and add a second argument to avoid storing any associated data.
-Finally, our example will look like the following.
+The example above clarifies this process.

 ```php
 $manager = $mapper->newManager('Acme\Profile');